CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 Note that `Params` encodes a lot of information from the blockchain, essentially providing the `Context`.
 This is validated data and can be trusted to compare any messages against.
 Refer to [the standard `cosmwasm` types](https://github.com/confio/cosmwasm/blob/master/src/types.rs#L3-L36) for references to all the available types in the environment.

 ## Adding a New Message

 In this example, we will modify this contract to add some more functionality.
 In particular, let's make a backdoor to the contract.
-In the form of a `HandleMsg::Steal` variant that must be signed by some hardcoded `THIEF` address and will release the entire contract balance to an address included in the message.
+In the form of a `HandleMsg::Steal` variant that must be signed by some hard coded `THIEF` address and will release the entire contract balance to an address included in the message.
 Simple?

-Note that this also demontrates the need to verify the code behind a contract rather than just rely on raw wasm.
-Since we have a reproduceable compilation step (details below), if I show you code I claim to belong to the contract, you can compile it and compare the hash to the hash stored on the blockchain, to verify that this really is the original rust code.
+Note that this also demonstrates the need to verify the code behind a contract rather than just rely on raw wasm.
+Since we have a reproducible compilation step (details below), if I show you code I claim to belong to the contract, you can compile it and compare the hash to the hash stored on the blockchain, to verify that this really is the original rust code.
 We will be adding tooling to automate this step and make it simpler in the coming months, but for now, this example serves to demonstrate why it is important.

 ### Adding the Handler